ESCAPE TO MARGARITAVILLE

 Added to the mix is a hotel owner and island yenta Marley (Rema Webb) and the gnarly Jamal who sports a black eye-patch.
 Naturally, holiday romance sneaks in, but then, so does a landslide of other events.

-The boisterously delightful Lisa tries to control her appetite for the sake of her fiancé and finds, through Eric’s wholehearted acceptance, comes to terms with her desires.
-Career minded Alison finally drops her emotional blockades when the utterly charming and genuine Paul makes a full-throated appeal for her love.
+Boisterously delightful, Lisa tries to control her appetite for the sake of her fiancé and finds, through Eric’s wholehearted acceptance that she needs no improvement.
+Career minded Alison finally drops her emotional blockades when the utterly charming Paul makes a full-throated appeal for her love.
 But none of this happens right away.
-It actually takes years for all the strings to re-attach.
+It actually takes years for the web of strings to re-attach.

-Breezily directed by Christopher Ashley, the choreography by Kelly Devine perked up the corps and underscored the musical dynamics.
-A combination of rock steps, Latin social Dances and some plain ole’ sashaying round and round adds a giddy sense of forward motion.
+Breezily directed by Christopher Ashley, the choreography by Kelly Devine perked up the corps and nodded to the musical dynamics.
+A combination of rock steps, Latin social Dances and some plain ole’ sashaying round-and-round adds a giddy sense of forward motion.

-Yes, by the end, all comes together in this simple story, but between the stress-free, singable tunes, the two and a half hours breeze along.
+Yes, by the end, all is well in this simple story, but between the stress-free, singable tunes, the two and a half hours breeze along.

 The light-hearted book is by Greg Barcia and Mike O’Malley with music and lyrics by the ineffable Jimmy Buffett.
-Now for those who know the Buffett soundtrack, this is a production that’s just asking for sing-along.
-In fact, my neighbor did that until I suggested she quiet down to which she responded, “No--you’re suppose to sing along at Buffet shows.”
+Now for those who know the Buffett soundtrack, this is a production that’s just asking for sing-alongs.
+In fact, my neighbor did that until I suggested she quiet down to which she responded, “No--you’re suppose to sing along at Buffett shows.”
 What to do?